 Developer tools

-Minify valid JSON by removing unnecessary whitespace without uploading it.
+Minify JSON locally in your browser, compact JSON into one line, and remove unnecessary whitespace without uploading it.

 Privacy note